 Senior Curriculum

-The curriculum follows the normal path to (I)GCSEs in Year 11 and A Levels in the Sixth Form, and every effort is made to teach according to pupils’ abilities, and to stretch the ablest well beyond the demands of the syllabus.
+The curriculum follows the normal path to (I)GCSEs in Year 11 and A Levels in the Sixth Form, and every effort is made to teach according to pupils’ abilities, and to stretch the most able well beyond the demands of the syllabus.

 KEY STAGE 3 CURRICULUM